 There are five fan headers on the motherboard.
 These are 4-pin fan headers; pins 1-3 are backward compatible with traditional 3-pin fans.
-The onboard fan speeds are controlled by Thermal Management via IPMI.
-When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.
+The onboard fan speeds are controlled by Thermal Management.
+The use of 4-pin fans is recommended to use fan speed control.